 The Google content network reaches 80% of all online users in the world!
-Running a campaign on the content network can generate a LOT of traffic but using Placement Performance Reports in AdWords, you can see where exactly you’re CONVERTING ads are running.
+Running a campaign on the content network can generate a LOT of traffic but using Placement Performance Reports in Google Ads, you can see where exactly you’re CONVERTING ads are running.
 You can use this info to strike a direct sponsorship deal with a particular site that’s sending you great quality traffic, or maybe you can write content for those particular sites and get a link back.
 Some people I’ve heard of have even bought links from those sites.
 An ultra relevant link that sends conversions.
 You wont get that from any directory links!

 6) For Content Ideas

 Further to (5), you can see a list of URLs that sent you converting traffic.
 You can look at the content of that URL and create some content (even a blog post) that has even better information than that page and solves the problem the visitor came to your site to solve to begin with.
 If that particular page of content was found organically, if you can make it better with your content and SOLUTION, you’ll have fantastic web content that attracts links naturally, more so than the original piece.
 You can even merge a lot of the ideas from different sources into one “super source” of content which will be seen as the ultimate resource and linked to as such.

 While this is not strictly SEO related it’s very valuable.
 If your product or service has mass appeal, you can use the Google content network to test out creatives (flash ads, image ads, video ads etc.) to find out which ones drive the highest CTR and Conversion rate out in the wild.
 Now you don’t have to drop 25k on a run of network test just to find the best creatives.
 Anyone who has ever advertised on the Yahoo display network in the past can tell you, this is not for the faint of heart, although this has changed somewhat recently with the improvements of a FANTASTIC service called AdReady (More about this in another post).
 You can go into your media buy with what you KNOW are strong creatives.